dmanla/ParkPow_GateServer/README.md

 ## FOR UPLOADING NEW CONFIGURATION FILES

-scp config.ini pi@<IP-ADDRESS>:/home/pi/ParkPow_GateServer/configDir
+scp config.ini pi@IP-ADDRESS:/home/pi/ParkPow_GateServer/configDir

-scp accessList.csv pi@<IP-ADDRESS>:/home/pi/ParkPow_GateServer/configDir
+scp accessList.csv pi@IP-ADDRESS:/home/pi/ParkPow_GateServer/configDir

+Note that IP-ADDRESS should be the IP Address of your Raspberry Pi.